wfjvdham/Rcourse/Basics/10_log_reg/log_reg.md

 **Odds Ratio** defined as the ratio of the odds of A in the presence of B and the odds of A without the presence of B. If much bigger or smaller than 1 A is considered associated with B.

-The odds ratio for survival between men and women is 0.0809673
+The odds ratio for survival between men linkand women is 0.0809673

 Use Model to make Predictions
 ========================================================